FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 BD3 - The chapter utilizes its Committee on Brotherhood as its honor board.
 Once or twice a quarter, the committee meets and opens the meetings to members-at-large.
 Once in session, all members present voice their opinions/concerns regarding the performance of officers as well as bringing forth any issues members have between one another.

 BD4 - When the chapter eats as a group, they follow a code of etiquette.
-For every violation of the code a member donates ten cents to the chapter.
+For every violation of the code a member donates $1 to the chapter.
 This is a long-standing tradition of the chapter and helps to teach new members etiquette and to keep the members acting like gentlemen.

 BD10 - Chapter implements a "Brother Book", where a member recognizes another member in the chapter for an honorable deed and then hands the book to that member.
 That member then holds the book until he is ready to recognize another member for being honorable by writing it in the book and then handing the book down to that member.
 This process continues until the book is filled.

-BD12 - The chapter currently does a brother challenge every single week to help more members participate in chapter activities.
+BD12 - The chapter does a brother challenge every single week to help more members participate in chapter activities.
 For example, on Super Bowl Sunday, the chapter will challenge members to create the best chicken wings and sauces and will have some members judge the competition.

 BD13 - The chapter designates certain events (LEAD sessions, chapter meetings, campus educational programming, etc.) throughout each semester as "Snake Events."
 Brothers are required to attend a minimum of 75% of Snake Events to have the privilege of attending formal.